 The standard for most valuations in the context of international arbitration is fair market value (FMV).
 Where FMV can be observed directly, it is often the starting point.
-Because the value of assets derives from the future cash flows they provide to the owner, discounted cash flow is a primary method when estimates of future cash flows are reliable.
+Because the value of assets derives from the future cash flows they provide to the owner, discounted cash flow (DCF) is a primary method when estimates of future cash flows are reliable.
 When the asset is not traded, but reasonable benchmark assets are traded or can be purchased, they can be used to estimate or to infer the market value of the subject assets with corresponding adjustments.

 Figure 1: The object of valuation

 In most cases, the assets or liabilities being valued will correspond to some set of accounting entries in financial statements of the relevant entities.
 Financial statements provide information to a wide range of users about a company’s financial position and performance at a point in time.
 Of course, the frequency with which financial statements are released affects the reliability and usefulness of accounting data.
-More importantly, companies prepare financial statements complying with specific accounting standards and at regular intervals usually required by regulation.
+More importantly, companies prepare financial statements that comply with specific accounting standards and at regular intervals, usually as required by regulation.
 Complying with accounting standards is essential in that it provides a common language that all companies use in their reporting, which allows users to make comparisons between companies.
-However, rules imposed by the accounting standards limit the scope and usefulness of the information contained in the financial statements for valuation purposes, where the focus is forward-looking (i.e., based on future cash generating potential) and market-based.
+However, rules imposed by the accounting standards limit the scope and usefulness of the information contained in the financial statements for valuation purposes, where the focus is forward-looking (i.e., based on future cash-generating potential) and market-based.
 For arbitration purposes, the frequency with which financial statements are released affects the reliability and usefulness of accounting data.

-In the rest of the chapter, we discuss the AAV method in which the information in the financial accounts is used to determine value.
+In the rest of the chapter, we discuss the AAV method, in which the information in the financial accounts is used to determine value.
 We describe the most common rules used in financial accounts and the adjustments accounting entries typically require to estimate forward-looking, market-based value.
 Finally, we highlight two examples, debt and regulated industries, for which information in the financial accounts can provide more straightforward guidance on estimating value.